Zakriya Rabani. BIO.

 Zakriya Rabani is a first generation human.
-Given a different last name than both of his parents he has grown as a Southwest Floridian with a misunderstanding of who he is.
-His influences consist of the relentless repetitive nature of the blue-green crashing waves, the push for strategic explosions of energy in the world of sport and competition, as well as an obsession of contending with present-day educational/institutional structures; whose systems have deeply effected his process for thinking.
-Rabani challenges the perception of structures, systems, patterns of man by using his own absurd experiences that manifest a code to fuel his artistic practice.
+Given a different last name than both of his parents he has grown as a Southwest Floridian with influences consisting of the relentless repetitive nature of the blue-green crashing waves, the push for strategic explosions of energy in the world of sport and competition, as well as an obsession of contending with present-day educational/institutional structures.
+Rabani challenges the patterns of man by using his own absurd experiences that fuel his art practice.

 By the age of 24, Zakriya Rabani achieved national rankings in both the sports of Tennis and Beach Volleyball, MFA from the University of South Florida and a BFA from the University of Florida.
-Founder of two separate collegiate beach volleyball organizations Rabani has extreme amounts of passion, mysteries of his Middle Eastern heritage, while always having a love for sharing information and experiences through storytelling and teaching.
+Founder of two separate collegiate beach volleyball organizations Rabani has extreme amounts of passion, mysteries from his Asian heritage, all the while always having a love for sharing information and experiences through storytelling and teaching.